galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 {: .question}

 ## Rarefaction Curve
-Follow this workflow to create a rarefaction curve.
-You can generate the curve directly using the ampvis_load tool, or you can do so with subsets.
+You can generate the rarefaction curve directly using the ampvis_load tool, or you can do so with subsets.
 Subsets allow you to filter the data, focusing on specific parts that are relevant to a particular research question.

+Follow this workflow to create a rarefaction curve directly from ampvis_load.
 <div class="Short-Version" markdown="1">
 > <hands-on-title> Create a rarefaction curve </hands-on-title>
 >
 > 1. **Import the workflow** into Galaxy
->    - Copy the URL (e.g. via right-click) of [this workflow]({{ site.baseurl }}{{ page.dir }}workflows/ampvis2_rarefaction_v2.0.ga) or download it to your computer
+>    - Copy the URL (e.g. via right-click) of [this workflow]({{ site.baseurl }}{{ page.dir }}workflows/ampvis2_rarefaction_v1.0.ga) or download it to your computer
 >    - Import the workflow into Galaxy
 >
 >    {% snippet faqs/galaxy/workflows_import.md %}